AI creates its own language

 FAIR was created at the end of 2013 as a place for basic research centered around teaching computers “common sense”.
 Researchers at FAIR’s lab were using machine learning to train chatbots to negotiate.
 They call these chatbots ‘dialog agents’.
 What they discovered is that, if left to their own devices, the bots were creating their own language.
 At one point the researchers recorded that they had to tweak one of their models because otherwise, the bot-to-bot conversation “led to divergence from human language as the agents developed their own language for negotiating.”
 They had to use what’s called a fixed supervised model instead.

 The bigger picture for the research is that bots can be pretty good negotiators.
-They even use strategies like feigning interest in something valueless only to later appear to compromise by conceding it – a strategy that’s been used by tradespeople for as long as trade’s been around.
+They even use strategies like feigning interest in something valueless only to later appear to compromise by conceding it – a strategy that’s been used by tradespeople for as long as the trade’s been around.
 But the fact that they default to an entirely new language – even if that language is gibberish by all standards – is pretty neat.
 One tech-entrepreneur defined the discovery as “a mind-boggling sign of what’s to come”.

 The possibilities surrounding machine learning are enormous.
 There’s a lot of guesswork around it currently, but with time and institutions like Facebook Artificial Intelligence Research, things are getting clearer.
 The status quo involves feeding a machine an enormous pile of data and examining the output to try and understand just how the machine thinks.
 The fact that machines are making up their own non-human ways of conversing is both astonishing and a reminder of how little we know.
-And there is an immense beauty in that.
+And there is immense beauty in that.
 Machine learning is quickly becoming the hottest form of artificial intelligence.
 As computing systems grow larger and more complex, it’s clear that it is unsustainable to hard code rules for how a computer should interpret data.
 It’s much easier to follow the biblical injunction to teach a man to fish – or in this case, to teach a computer how to interpret its own data.
 What comes of this is, at the moment, anyone’s guess.

 The researchers concluded their findings in a particularly humble approach.
 “There remains much potential for future work,” they said, “particularly in exploring other reasoning strategies and in improving the diversity of utterances without diverging from human language.”